 For this project, you will need to cut a one-meter rope into two similar pieces.
 Use a sharp knife for that and wrap both ends using tape.
-This will avoid any split to happen.
+This will avoid any split happening.
 Next, simply put these together in a coupler for securing tightly.

 As soon as concrete starts settling, gradually dip the coupler.
-The rope should be on middle top of mould.
+The rope should be on the middle top of mold.
 You want to wait for a bit till the concrete thickens slightly.
-It should not take more than a minute usually but depending on the type of concrete, required time can be a bit more.
+It should not take more than a minute usually but depending on the type of concrete, the required time can be a bit more.

 Keep it this way for at least two days.
-Then you can bring the door stopper out from moulds.
+Then you can bring the door stopper out from molds.
 The concrete could be still wet inside and that will make it damage easily.
 So, you should be careful here.
-The best bet is leaving it to dry for a few more days until it’s color seems lightened than before.
+The best bet is to leave it to dry for a few more days until it’s color seems lightened than before.

 The uneven texture of concrete is very normal once it dries.
 However, if this bothers you, simply sand the surface a bit.
 Also, you can keep your floor free from any scratch fear by adding little felt protectors to the bottom of these concrete door stoppers.

 Make Lightweight Pillows that Work As Heavy-duty Stoppers

 Your door stopper needs to be heavy enough for holding the door well.
 However, it does not need to look heavy.
 You can utilize some fun print fabrics to turn them into a lightweight pillow-like stopper.

 Inside these, you need to insert something to make it heavy such as rice.
 You need basic materials here that are usually available at home.
 Muslin fabric, a rice bag, some beautiful ribbons, thread, a needle, and a few pins will be enough.